longcoding/moon-api-gateway/README.md

     - Service Daily Capacity
     - Service Minute Capacity
 * **Service Contract(agreement)** - (Optional) API, App Users can only call APIs that have agreed to the contract relationship or terms.
 * **Request Transform** - (Optional) It supports the change of Header, Query, Path Param as well as URI.
-This will change the user's request appropriately to the request of the service associated with the undefined api gateway.
+This will change the user's request appropriately to the request of the service associated with the moon api gateway.
 * **IP Whitelisting** - Block access to non-trusted IP addresses for more secure interactions on a per-key basis
 * **Management API** - Provides powerful Rest API to manage API Gateway.
     - API Add/Delete/Change